unbrikd/edge-leap/README.md

 The `draft` mode is used to manage development sessions.
 It allows developers to provide a configuration of the development environment and automatically handle the required operations, in order to build and deploy the module to the target device.

-- `elcli draft new`: Initialize a new development session by creating a configuration file in the current directory.

-  First you need to initialize a new development session: `elcli draft new`.
-This will place the `edge-leap.yaml` configuration file in the current directory, which is expected to be filled with the required information for the development session.
+The`elcli draft new` will initialize a new development session by creating a configuration file.
+This command will place the `edge-leap.yaml` configuration file in the current directory, which is expected to be filled with the required information for the development session.

 > _The configuration file schema details can be found [here](./docs/configuration-schema-v1.md)._

-- `elcli draft deploy`: Deploy the module to the target device.

-  Once the configuration file is set, you can start the development session and as soon as you want to deploy the module to the target device, you can run `elcli draft deploy`.
+To deploy the current draft, you can use the `elcli draft deploy` command.
 If no flags are provided the configuration file information will be used, otherwise the flags will override the configuration file values.

 Deploying the module to the target device involves the following steps:
 - pushing the module manifest to the IoT Hub as layered deployment
 - defining a unique deployment ID and using it as target condition
 - updating the device's device twin with to match the target condition

 ### Release mode